inspircd/docs/docs/3/modules/regex_posix.md

     <pre><code>./configure --enable-extras m_regex_posix.cpp</code></pre>

-!!! warning ""
-    This module has been deprecated and will be removed in the next major version of InspIRCd.

-    You should use [the regex_stdlib module](/3/modules/regex_stdlib) in bre (basic) or ere (extended) mode instead.

 ### Description

 This module provides a regular expression engine which uses the [POSIX.2](https://www.gnu.org/software/libc/manual/html_node/POSIX-Regexp-Compilation.html#POSIX-Regexp-Compilation) regular expression matching system.